teachingaway/teachingaway.github.io/ericadler.md

 Eric builds robust patent portfolios at the intersection of design and technology.
 He brings principals of user experience and information architecture from the digital world into his legal work.

-Eric an advisor to <a href="http://www.blipclinic.org/">Brooklyn Law School’s technology clinic (BLIP)</a>, sits on the board of the <a href="http://legalhackers.org/">NYC Legal Hackers</a>, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, the free copyright law treatise.
+Eric is an advisor to <a href="http://www.blipclinic.org/">Brooklyn Law School’s technology clinic (BLIP)</a>, sits on the board of the <a href="http://legalhackers.org/">NYC Legal Hackers</a>, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, the free copyright law treatise.

+He writes <a href="https://medium.com/@teachingaway">good news about patent trolls</a> over at Medium.

 <!--